 The Outward Bound Canada Instructor Development Program is designed to give you a high-quality immersion into the Outward Bound process.
 This is the most rugged of any course: you will be challenged mentally, physically and emotionally, so that you may advance your own skills in order to come away as a more confident outdoor educator.
 Furthermore, this immersion into the Outward Bound teaching model will educate you on how to coach students, meet them where they are at, manage risks, and challenge them where needed – so that your students will emerge from their courses and programs as more resilient, self-reliant and compassionate people.

 Your journey will begin when you meet your group at the Outward Bound Canada (Rockies) office in Canmore, Alberta.
 From there, you will travel to a base camp in the Rocky Mountain Foothills, in the traditional lands of Treaty 7 First Nations.
 After a welcome to this territory, you will learn more about your fellow participants and you will help to create the daily activities of your adventure.
 After time at the base camp, you will travel to the heart of the Canadian Rockies, an area covering 3,945 hectares and running 27 km along the north bank of the Red Deer River.
 On this course, more than on any other, we will be sticking to the more rugged hiking terrain, ensuring you learn within circumstances that are likely to be more challenging than anything your students will face.
 However, the more rugged the terrain, the more beautiful the mountains become, giving you a first-hand look at breath-taking landscapes.

-Funding for the Indigenous Instructor Development Program is offered through the Slaight Foundation, Gilgan Foundation and other generous donors, providing sustainable, long term funding for the growth of Indigenous programming at Outward Bound Canada.
+Funding for the Indigenous Youth and Adult Program is offered thanks to the generous support of individual donors, corporations and a number of dedicated foundations, providing sustainable, long term funding for the growth of Indigenous programming at Outward Bound Canada.
 Please see the Indigenous Programs page for more information.